Jersey Dairy Cattle Special Characteristics

 Physical Characteristics: A Breed Apart

 Jersey cattle exhibit several unique physical characteristics that set them apart from other dairy breeds.
-Their compact size contributes to their lower feed requirements and enhanced maneuverability, making them suitable for farms with limited space or challenging terrains.
+Their compact size contributes to their lower feed requirements and enhanced maneuverability, making them suitable for farms with limited space or challenging terrains It's one of those things that adds up..

 • Size and Build: Jerseys are considerably smaller than other breeds, typically weighing between 800 and 1,000 pounds for cows and 900 to 1,200 pounds for bulls.
 This smaller size translates to lower feed costs and reduced environmental impact.